jupyterhub/repo2docker-action/README.md

 - `IMAGE_NAME`:
     name of the image.
 Example - myusername/myContainer.
 If not supplied, this defaults to <DOCKER_USERNAME/GITHUB_REPOSITORY_NAME>
 - `DOCKER_REGISTRY`:
     description: name of the docker registry.
-If not supplied, this defaults to [DockerHub](https://hub.docker.com/).
+If not supplied, this defaults to [DockerHub](https://hub.docker.com/)
+- `LATEST_TAG_OFF`:
+    Setting this variable to any value will prevent your image from being tagged with `latest`, in additiona to the [GitHub commit SHA](https://help.github.com/en/github/getting-started-with-github/github-glossary#commit).
+This is enabled by default.
+- `ADDITIONAL_TAG`:
+    An optional string that specifies the name of an additional tag you would like to apply to the image.
+Images are already tagged with the relevant [GitHub commit SHA](https://help.github.com/en/github/getting-started-with-github/github-glossary#commit).
+- `DEBUG`:
+    Setting this variable to any value will turn debug mode on.
+When debug mode is on, images will not be pushed to the registry.
+Furthermore, verbose logging will be enabled.
+This is `false` by default.

 ## Outputs

-- `IMAGE_SHA_NAME`:
+- `IMAGE_SHA_NAME`
-    description: The name of the docker image, which is tagged with the SHA.
+    The name of the docker image, which is tagged with the SHA.
+- `DEBUG_STATUS`:
+    This will be `true` if debug mode was turned on or `false` otherwhise.

 # Examples